top of page

 Vision for the Village of Elkhart http://www.elkhartillinois.us/

-Elkhart is a small town dedicated to preserving its rich history and natural beauty,
+is dedicated to preserving its history and natural beauty,

 Our History